sshadmin/aws-snapbackup/README.md

 * pay me a beer :3

 ### Requirements
-You will need perl-JSON librearies to execute this script since every and each message from AWS API are exchanged (oh, joy!) via JSON format
+* You will need perl-JSON libraries to execute this script since every and each message from AWS API are exchanged (oh, joy!) via JSON format
+* If you have __ec2-consistent-snapshot__ utility installed and available it will be used to create snapshots (to Do)

 Note to Cpt.
 Obvious:

 * Perl is a _foundamental requirement_
 * You will also need to be __inside__ you AWS instance when this script is executed